 I am an attorney and scholar focused on legal issues involving the media, including the internet and social media.
-I am currently an Assistant Professor in the School of Journalism and Mass Communications at the University of South Carolina, where I focus on media law and ethics.
+I am currently an Assistant Professor in the School of Journalism and Mass Communications at the University of South Carolina, where I teach media law and ethics.

 Previously I taught media law and ethics at Louisiana State University, the City University of New York Graduate School of Journalism, Baruch College (CUNY), and the University of Nevada, Reno.
 I was also co-director of the Press Law and Democracy Project at Louisiana State University, and deputy director of the National Center for Courts and Media at the University of Nevada, Reno.

 I was also of counsel to First Amendment attorney Cynthia Counts; an affiliate scholar with the Digital Media Law Project at Harvard Law School’s Berkman Center for Internet and Society; a staff attorney at the Media Law Resource Center; and a legal fellow at the Reporters Committee for Freedom of the Press.
 I have also worked as an attorney and policy aide for federal, state and local government officials.

 Besides my teaching and professional experience in media law, I also have an active research agenda on media and internet and social media law issues.
-My work and research has focused on the intersection of law and new technology, including the legal and social impact of social media terms or service and privacy policies; access and impact of the internet and social media on court processes and proceedings, and Federal Trade Commission and other regulation of commercial speech on social media.
+This includes, among other topics, the legal and social impact of social media terms or service and privacy policies; access and impact of the internet and social media on court processes and proceedings; and Federal Trade Commission and other regulation of commercial speech on social media.

 I have published articles in several academic, legal and professional journals, as well as several books and encyclopedias; a complete list of my publications is available here.
 I am the lead contributor and editorial reviewer for Internet Law: The Complete Guide.
 I also maintain my own blog, bloglawonline.com, and am the media law columnist for the South Carolina Press Association.
 Previosuly, I blogged for Harvard Law School’s Berkman Center for Internet and Society.